MoonPoet/xaprb-src/content/slides/pgconf-philly-2017-postgresql-performance-theory-made-practical/index.md

 # Cultural Considerations of Query Logging

 - Modern teams are rapidly abandoning the old-skool DBA culture.
-- If you’re turning on logging, SCP’ing logs somewhere, analyzing them, and emailing out the report... you’re  probably going to be replaced by RDS.
+- If you're turning on logging, SCP'ing logs somewhere, analyzing them, and emailing out the report... you're  probably going to be replaced by RDS.
 - Treat servers like cattle, not pets.
 - How can you run a platform, as an internal service, not babysit a bunch of servers?
 - How can you enable developers to be more productive themselves?
-- If you can do this, and transition from “DBA” to “data engineer” you will have a great career forever.
+- If you can do this, and transition from "DBA" to "data engineer" you will have a great career forever.

 ---
 #PostgreSQL's pg_stat_activity